Hansato/dotfiles/README.md

 # dotfiles
-Just a little collection of core dotfiles to make life easier on the go.
+Just a little collection of core dotfiles to make life a little easier on the go.